bartificer/programming-by-stealth/docs/pbs94.md

 ### *Attribute* is a Fancy Name for a Piece of Encapsulated Data

 If a class encapsulates three pieces of data named `name`, `description`, and `symbol`, then developers would say that *'the class defines three attributes'*, and, that *'each instance of the class has three attributes'*.
-Developers will also use the word to describe specific pieces of encapsulated data, e.g. *'you should convert the `name` attribute to Title Case before using in as the section title'*.
+Developers will also use the word *attribute* to describe specific pieces of encapsulated data, e.g. *'you should convert the `name` attribute to Title Case before using in as the section title'*.

 ### *Type* is Just a Synonym for *Class*